ranyitz/code-migrate/README.md

 ### Tasks
 * exec (run commands)
+* stringify json for the user in case an object is passed
+* Create a full e2e test
 * warn/check ()
 * migratejs-tools (support ast related operations)
 * Separate testing from prod code